zionmelson/chrome_extension/README.md

-Steps to run the clone extension
+Steps to run the chrome extension

 1. Clone this repository